9-13 January 2021

 The Institute is designed for professionals who have been in the student affairs field for five (5) or more years.
 Departmental directors who have fewer than five years’ experience are also eligible to register for the Institute.

-Two merit-based $240 scholarships are available.
-In addition to the application form above, a letter from your immediate supervisor is also required.
+Two merit-based scholarships for $240 each are available for registration.
+In addition to the application form above, a letter from your immediate supervisor is also required to apply for the scholarship.
 The supervisor's letter should include (a) how the participant will benefit from attending the Institute, and (b) what financial constraints exist which may prevent the participant's attendance.
-This information should also be sent to Tricia Fechter Gates in the International Office.
+This information should also be sent to Angela Hoffman at [email protected] in the International Office.